auriq/essentia_docs/source/tutorial/essentia/processing-your-data.rst

     **aq_udb**

-* ``aq_pp`` is the primary tool used when you’re working with data.
-It is mainly used to import data, modify some of the input data’s columns or create new ones, and to import the modified data into the table in the database.
+* ``aq_pp`` is the primary tool used when you're working with data.
+It is mainly used to import data, modify some of the input data's columns or create new ones, and to import the modified data into the table in the database.

 * ``aq_udb`` is primarily used to export data from your table in the database into a file or wherever else you want it.
 During export, the existing columns can be modified further by applying **-pp**, **-pp_filt**, and **-pp_evlc** before saving the result to a file.